botagas/janitorr_gui/README.md

 # Janitorr GUI

 A simple Flask-based GUI for Janitorr to view scheduled media deletions and manage configuration.
+Currently only supports Jellyfin.

 ## Features